• Skip to primary navigation

 Analog Efex general adjustments

-DxO Nik Collection Analog Efex Basic Adjustments
+DxO Nik Collection Analog Efex basic adjustments

 • Basic Adjustments: This is a standard tool in any Analog Efex effect, and three of its sliders are simple and obvious (Brightness, Contrast, Saturation), one is not.
 The Detail Extractor is rather remarkable, combining local contrast enhancement with a kind of HDR-style levelling up of highlights and shadows.
 You might find yourself using it a lot.
 In practice, you’re unlikely to use the Basic Adjustments on their own, but more likely to tweak or finish off the effects of the other Filters.